-Canoe through Florida’s freshwater and brackish estuaries to the pristine white sand beaches of the Keys.
-You’ll paddle through a maze of islands and mangrove estuaries, looking for dolphins, manatees and pelicans.
-Spy white ibis, osprey, and possibly a roseate spoonbill in this paradise where air plants and exotic flowers flourish.
-Take the Shark Valley Tram Tour of Everglades National Park, and visit a wildlife preserve, entering a sub tropic world of endangered birds and alligators.
-Join us on this trip to Florida’s paradise of uninhabited Keys!
+Canoe through Florida’s estuaries to the pristine white sand beaches of the Keys.
+You’ll paddle through a maze of islands and mangroves looking for dolphins, manatees, and pelicans.
+Spy white ibis, osprey, and possibly even a roseate spoonbill in this paradise where air plants and exotic flowers flourish.
+Take the Shark Valley Tram Tour of Everglades National Park, and visit a sub tropic wildlife preserve full of endangered birds and alligators.
+Join us on this trip to Florida’s paradise of uninhabited keys!

 ItineraryExpand All Fields

 Day 1: Welcome to Everglades National Park!
 Explore the Shark Valley Nature Preserve.